 Then it’s time to for a local night out.
-Travel by open-air truck around the Palace moat, listening to Burmese music and stopping for photos of the illuminated palace and Mandalay Hill.
+Travel by the illuminated palace and Mandalay Hill in time for sunset.
 Then, stop in at a Buddhist pagoda, joining worshipers who come to make offerings in return for good luck.
 Learn about Myanmar’s spiritual beliefs while enjoying this serene setting.

 Next, continue to a popular restaurant for dinner, enjoying delicious food while rubbing elbows with the locals.

-Day 2: Mandalay: City Tour, Nunnery Lunch and U Bein Bridge
+Day 2: Mandalay: City Tour, Nunnery Lunch and City Highlights

-Around 10:30 AM, we will reach a Buddhist nunnery where we can learn about the activities of the nuns and the key role the play in Burmese society.
+Then head out to the countryside, arriving at a Buddhist nunnery around 10.30.
+Learn about the activities of the nuns and the key role the play in Burmese society.
 Then sit down for a simple but delicious lunch prepared by the nuns, a meal that contributes to their social welfare programs.

 Return to the hotel for a chance to freshen up then resume your Mandalay exploration.
 We head to a quiet corner of the city and explore a typical residential neighborhood on foot or by trishaw, a pedal-powered rickshaw.

 After observing the scenes of life in the city, we continue to Shwenandaw Kyaung and Kuthodaw Pagoda.
 The former is a gorgeous teak building and the last remaining structure of the Royal Palace.
 The latter is dubbed ‘The World’s Biggest Book’, thanks to its 729 inscribed marble tablets.
 The remainder of the evening is free at leisure.

 Day 3: Ancient Inwa by bike, U Bein Bridge and drive to Bagan